US electoral system is rigged to favour Republicans

 The US is a wonderful example of how a political party with minority support can cling to power for decades despite a free press and an academy, which points out distortions loudly and repeatedly.

-Managing this electoral 'miracle' is even easier in a multi-party system, where academics and mediapersons are thrown in jail for speaking truth to power.
+Managing this electoral 'miracle' is even easier in a multi-party system, where academics and mediapersons are thrown in jail for speaking truth to power.—Business Standard